Rajesh Khanna: Superstardom (1969–1975)

-Career downfall (1976–1983)
+Career downfall (1976–1978)

 The declaration of emergency in 1975 had angered the masses and this helped films having the lead character revolting against corruption and establishment to become successes.
 The shift from romantic and social movies to action oriented multi-starrers changed the box office equation and saw the emergence of another rival Superstar in the form of Amitabh Bachchan.
 When coincidentally some of his good films faced commercial failures, Khanna suffered a major career setback from 1976 to 1978.

 In 1975, Khanna starred alongside Shashi Kapoor and Mumtaz in Raj Khosla's Prem Kahani and did a guest appearance in the war film Aakraman.
-The former emerged a box office hit, but his contemporaries, including Bachchan, Dharmendra and Manoj Kumar had bigger hits with Sholay, Deewaar, Pratiggya and Sanyasi, which were also among the top 5 highest-grossing films of the year.
+The former emerged a box office hit, but his contemporaries, including Bachchan and Dharmendra had bigger hits with Sholay, Deewaar, Pratiggya and Chupke Chupke, which were also among the top 5 highest-grossing films of the year.
 The following year, he reunited with Hema Malini for Shakti Samanta's highly anticipated romantic drama Mehbooba based on Gulshan Nanda's novel Sisakate Saaz.
 In spite of impressive performances by the lead pair and two hit songs, "Mere Naina Sawan Bhadon" and "Parbat Ke Peeche", the film ended up as average hit.
 This was followed by another moderate fare in Narendra Bedi's action comedy Maha Chor opposite Neetu Singh and a flop in Shammi Kapoor's romantic comedy Bundal Baaz co-starring Sulakshana Pandit.
 In 1977, Khanna's first release was again a Shakti Samanta directional Anurodh.
 Its soundtrack composed by Laxmikant–Pyarelal topped the year-end annual list of Binaca Geetmala, but commercially the film was an average runner.
 His next five releases, included - Din Dayal Sharma's Tyaag, Joy Mukherjee's Chhailla Babu, B.R.
 Chopra's Karm, Bhappi Sonie's Chalta Purza and Meraj's Palkon Ki Chhaon Mein.
 While Tyaag and Palkon Ki Chhaon Mein didn't do well, Chhailla Babu, Karm and Chalta Purza were decent box office successes.
 Before the end of year, he appeared in another of J. Om Prakash's directional Aashiq Hoon Baharon Ka, which was highly anticipated before release, but failed commercially.